Sharing is caring!

 If you haven’t had enough of Van Gogh, then don’t worry, he makes an appearance at the Rijksmuseum too, and it’s included in your Amsterdam Pass.

 He’s not the only Dutch genius on display though.
-Expect to see art by Rembrandt, four masterpieces by Vermeer (a huge collection considering there are only 34 in total), and a history of the Netherlands told through art, artifacts, and relics of its colonial past.
+Expect to see art by Rembrandt, four masterpieces by Vermeer (a huge collection considering there are only 34 in total), and a history of the Netherlands told through art, artefacts, and relics of its colonial past.

 One-hour Canal Cruise: